ZibanPirate/Learn-Git-and-Github/README.md

 ### x13 : Installing Git on your machine :

 Installing Git deffers from an Operation System to another, So follow this detailed tutorial with images to do that.
-[Installing Git on your Machine | Windows,OSX and Linux](git_install.md)
+[Installing Git on Windows,OSX and Linux](git_install.md)

 ### x14 : Configuring Git
 After installing git, now you have to configure the name and the email that you'll use for your next contributions and modifications.